techgrounds/techgrounds-laminated-denim/beschrijvingen/03_notes/Sec-03 notes.md

 #### Multi-factor authentication
 MFA is a method of authentication that requires a user to provide more than one form of verification.
 As an example, a website might require a password and a code they receive via SMS on their phone.
 This greatly increases the security of the authentication process, since there is no longer a single point of failure; a bad actor would require not just the password, but also the device or service used for MFA.

+The three factors for MFA are:
+##### Knowledge factor
+This involves a user authenticating by revealing secret information, such as a password or PIN code.
+This is a secure method so long as the information remains private.
+Brute-forcing a password, social engineering or OSINT are possible weaknesses.

+##### Possession factor
+This involves a user authenticating by ownership of a unique item.
+This could be a mobile phone, a display card, or an e-mail account.
+If this item is stolen or lost, the account could be compromised.

+##### Inherence factor
+This involves authenticating a user by factors inherent to them.
+Fingerprint or retina scans and voice or facial recognition are examples of this authentication method.
+This information needs to be stored and secured by the organisation authenticating the user.

 #### Principle of least privilege
 The principle of least privilege indicates that each entity or user should be assigned the minimum authorisation they require to function.
 For example, allowing employees at a company access to their workstations and peripherals but preventing them from accessing database servers.